safedns/dnstress/README.md

 ## Where are logs

 All logs are stored in syslog.
-Thus, you can explore them using the next command:
+Thus, you can observe them in runtime using the next command:

 ```sh
 tail -f /var/log/syslog | grep dnstress